core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **Third example:**

-The following example shows the encoding of 'reporting-entity' referencing the list instance "/system/authentication/user" (SID 1730) corresponding to user name "jack".
+The following example shows the encoding of the 'reporting-entity' value referencing the list instance "/system/authentication/user" (SID 1730) corresponding to user name "jack".

 CBOR diagnostic notation: [1730, "jack"]